wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-experiment/includes/champions.md

 >![Champions program](../media/champions.png)

 Champions are an invaluable resource to drive change and ensure you have meaningful feedback from your employees.
-They are an extension of your improvement team, provide peer-to-peer learning, feedback and enthusiasm to your change project.
+They are an extension of your improvement team, provide peer-to-peer learning, feedback, and enthusiasm to your change project.

 Use the following checklist to create a champions program: